 Some helpful yoga poses for breastfeeding moms can be:

 The Cat-Cow Pose may help in reopening the chest and easing the tension in the spine.
 It can prove an effective counteract against the usual hunched up position that most breastfeeding moms adopt while nursing.

-- Place your body in a way that your hands and knees with your fingertips pointing to your mat’s top and knees hip-width apart.
+- Place your body in a way that your hands and knees with your fingertips are pointing to your mat’s top, and knees hip-width apart.

 - Broaden your shoulders drawing them away from the ears.

 - Moving next to the Cat Pose, exhale and pull your stomach towards your spine at the same time, rounding your back and dropping your head towards the floor.